svm-suite/svm-suite.github.io/README.md

 Of course, we may use any number of variables in the `DATA` section, and we can name them however we want.
 Additionally, we may also use the variables in `SOURCE` and `TARGET` sections if we want to parameterize service names we operate on.

-### 2.3. modularity
+### B.3. modularity

-To achieve modularity of a router, we may also start other router SVMs from the root one, stacking them in the hierarchical structure.
+To achieve modularity of a router, we may also start other router services from the root one, stacking them in the hierarchical structure.
 Such modularity may be proven to be useful in more complicated systems where we may want to isolate passing messages of the same sort.

 To start a new router, we may write: